awebdeveloper/pre-commit-imageoptim/README.md

 This is a imageoptim-cli hook for [pre-commit](https://github.com/pre-commit/pre-commit).
 This optimised images on commit.

-### Using styleint with pre-commit
+### Using imageoptim with pre-commit

 - To use this you first need to install pre-commit(see links below).
-- Then create a pre-commit config file and also a stylelint config file in the root of your project.
+- Then create a pre-commit config file.
 - Run `pre-commit install` from the root of your project
+- Download ImageOptim for Mac.
+- Additionally download ImageAlpha and JPEGmini for Mac

 Finally add this to your `.pre-commit-config.yaml`: